neilbrown/edlib/DOC/Developer/06-rendering.md

   If no text has the "wrap" attribute, then wrap will happen after the last character that fits.

+- "wrap-margin" - mark a location in the line where any subsequent wrap will cause a margin to be inserted to.
+Only the first location with this tag is remembered.

 - "wrap-head:" - The value of this tag is used to start the line after a wrap point.
 By default no text is added.
+This is added after the wrap-margin.

 - "wrap-tail:" - The value of this tag is placed at the end of a line just before it is wrapped.
 It will be underlined with blue